 - Autoimmune Diseases: How One Woman Found Her Diagnosis

 As with the symptoms of an autoimmune disease, the treatments are disease specific.
-Some patients may require supplements to replace hormones or vitamins that the body lacks, such as thyroid supplements, vitamin B12, or insulin.
+Some patients may require supplements to replace hormones or vitamins that the body lacks, such as thyroid supplements, vitamin B12 and other vitamins, or insulin.
 If the autoimmune disorder affects the blood, the patient may need a blood transfusion.
 People with autoimmune disorders that affect the bones, joints, or muscles may need therapy to help with movement or other functions.

 Often, medications called immunosuppressives are prescribed to control or reduce the immune system’s response, and such medications may include corticosteroids such as prednisone or non-steroid drugs such as azathioprine, cyclophosphamide, mycophenolate, sirolimus, or tacrolimus.